-Amidst the buzz and hustle bustle of one of the most engrossed cities of the country, Mumbai is also the abode of numerous temples in and around the city which contributes to the ethnicity and spiritual grip of the people around.
-One such magnificent and most visited temples of Maharashtra is the Chaturshringi Temple.
-Chaturshringi Temple is not only gigantic as the very name suggests but it is also considered to be one of the most visited sacred places of Maharashtra.
+Chaturshringi Temple is one of the most visited temples in Pune.
+It is not only gigantic as the very name suggests but it is also considered to be one of the most visited sacred places of Maharashtra.

 History and Legend of Chaturshringi Temple